KipkorirA/code-challenge-2/README.md

 To run the application, open the `index.html` file in your web browser.
 The application will load and you can start managing your shopping list.

+## Deployed Link

+The deployed version of this application can be accessed at [https://your-deployed-link.com](https://your-deployed-link.com).

 ## About

 This project was created by Aron Kipkorir.
 It's a practical demonstration of basic DOM manipulation and event handling in JavaScript.